jayjvaughn/Kitty-Run-Game/README.md

-This is a simple game I created using some bachground i created in photshop, a couple of gif assets, CSS animations and JavaScript.
+This is a simple game I created using a background I created in photoshop, a couple of gif assets, CSS animations and JavaScript.
 Try here: https://jayjvaughn.github.io/KittyRunGame/